 - Associate's Degree in Nursing (ADN) Program

 - Nursing (MSN, DSN) Program

 - Master's Degree in Nursing (MSN) Program

 - Elementary and Secondary School Teacher Education Program

 - Theatre Program

-Pennsylvania State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+Pennsylvania State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Big Ten Conference)

 - Swimming and Diving